rrachelhuangg/numerical_methods/README.md

-## Implementing the Newton-Raphson method, Simpson's Rule, and the Runge-Kutta method
+## Implementing the Newton-Raphson method and Simpson's Rule

 ### Description